 Public Art Projects

 The below 4000 square foot public art project, located at 400 West Crawford Avenue in Connellsville, (Italian Social Club) was created by Pittsburgh artist Jeremy Raymer.
-The funding for this project was provided by part of an estate left by Michael Prestia, Allegheny Foundation and the Downtown Connellsville Initiative.
 It depicts the old Connellsville B&O Rail Road Station, an Italian Dinner Scene and a Historic Coke Oven.
 Summer 2019

 In partnership with the Trail Town Initiative of The Progress Fund and the Connellsville Redevelopment Authority, a steering committee was formed to facilitate two public art pieces being installed in Connellsville.
 Grants were received by both organizations from Pittsburgh 250 Community Connections and The Sprout Fund.
 Community Connections is a grassroots initiative of Pittsburgh 250 supporting projects that encourage civic engagement throughout Southwestern Pennsylvania, commemorate the region's 250th anniversary, and provide lasting value to communities and the region as a whole.
 More than 500 applications for funding were submitted by individuals, community groups, and organizations to celebrate the "Pride and Progress" of Southwestern Pennsylvania--the theme of Community Connectons.
 A region-wide community decisionmaking process selected 100 projects to share $ 1 million in funding for events and activities occurring throughtout the anniversary year of 2008.